Department Chair: Paul Talaga

 Telephone Contact: Debi Larson 801-626-6095

-Professors: Afshin Ghoreishi, Kent Kidman, George Kvernadze, Timothy Steele, Paul Talaga; Associate Professors: Mihail Cocos, Sandra Fital-Akelbek, Matthew Ondrus, James Peters; Assistant Professors: Mahmud Akelbek, Rachel Bachman, Chloe Cai, Julian Chan; Instructor Specialist: Dixie Blackinton
+Professors: Afshin Ghoreishi, Kent Kidman, George Kvernadze, Timothy Steele, Paul Talaga; Associate Professors: Mahmud Akelbek, Chloe Cai, Julian Chan, Mihail Cocos, Sandra Fital-Akelbek, Matthew Ondrus, James Peters; Assistant Professors: Rachel Bachman, Shawn Broderick, Cora Neal, C. David Walters

 From data mining to forensics, mathematics is the language of choice for an ever increasing number of disciplines.
 The scientist, the engineer, the actuary, the financial planner - all use algebra, geometry, calculus and statistics.
 But also the voter needs to understand these concepts, albeit at a less advanced level, to reach informed decisions about a multitude of issues from utility rates and retirement saving to information security and global warming.